Create documentation or training with Task Recorder

-- Info step: These annotations are created by right clicking on a control or anywhere on a form < Task recorder < **Add info step. **Info steps appear as a numbered step at whatever point you insert it, even though no action was recorded in the UI.
+- Info step: These annotations are created by right clicking on a control or anywhere on a form < Task recorder < Add info step.
+Info steps appear as a numbered step at whatever point you insert it, even though no action was recorded in the UI.
 You can add a form-level info step or an info step associated with a control.
 When an info step is associated with a form, the task guide “bubble” will appear someplace on the form, with no pointer, when the task guide is played.
 When an info step is associated with a control, the task guide “bubble” will point to the control when the task guide is played.
 In the Help pane, an info step annotation will appear as a numbered step with whatever text you entered.
-Use info steps to prepare the user for the next steps, to describe steps that need to be done outside of Microsoft Dynamics 365 for Finance and Operations, or to refer to other recordings (although you cannot create hyperlinks in annotations).
+Use info steps to prepare the user for the next steps, to describe steps that need to be done outside of the application, or to refer to other recordings (although you cannot create hyperlinks in annotations).

 Determine how long to make your recording